kyverno/website/content/en/docs/Writing policies/variables.md

 2. `serviceAccountNamespace`: the "namespace" part of the serviceAccount.
 For example, when processing a request from `system:serviceaccount:nirmata:user1` Kyverno will store `nirmata` in the variable `serviceAccountNamespace`.

+3. `images`: a map of container image information, if available.
+See [Variables from container images](#variables-from-container-images)

 ## Variables from policy definitions